atikahjapry/atikahjapry/README.md

 - Working time is 9 to 5pm
 - 🌱 I’m currently head over heels on java and API, bash scripting is my notion.
 - 💞️ I’m looking to collaborate on creative project and making impact.
-- 📫 Reach me by message.
+- 📫 Reach me by message on linkedin Atikah Japry is my LinkedIn handle
 - This is my portfolio of work.
 Or something relevant.
-I will also explain my work in a youtube video section its in progress.
+I will also explain my work in a youtube video section its in progress. ( youtube link coming soon)
 - This shows my proof of work (projects, contributions, consistency, quality of code, etc.)
 - It shows my code quality.
-- My rate is £100 per hr.
+- My rate is £100 per hr due to my global experiences.
+This is decent value i could provide at one off.
+-  Recurrent collaboration could bring down the value to a point where we shall agreed further.
 <!---
 atikahjapry/atikahjapry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.